 The College's Tutorial System

 The College is characterized by its tutorial system, which takes the form of small group teaching.
-For each AL subject, two to three tutorial lessons are arranged each week, and for each ASL subject, there is one weekly tutorial.
-A variety of student-centred activities, such as presentations, discussions, debates, role-plays, case studies and laboratory work are carried out in the lessons.
+Basically, one tutorial lesson is arranged each week, and students are engaged in a variety of student-centred activities, such as group discussions, presentations, debates, case studies and laboratory work.

 Tutorials are arranged with the aim of consolidating what students have learnt in lectures and developing their initiative in learning, their analytical power as well as critical thinking through effective two-way communication.